PHES-ODM/PHES-ODM-MapGenerator/filtering.md

 |:----------|:-----------|:-------------|:-----------|:--------------------|:-------------|
 |0          |0           |measures      |measureRepID|drop_duplicates_keep |keep_first    |

 Modify the filter specified by `inputFilter` to drop rows in class `class` where the value in column `slot` is a duplicate.
 If `value` is `keep_first` then keep the first duplicate when dropping a set of duplicates.
 If `value` is `keep_last` then keep the last duplicate when dropping a set of duplicates.
+Duplicates are only calculated and dropped based on the rows that the `inputFilter` includes (not on the full DataFrame under `class`).
 The resulting filter is saved in `outputFilter`.

 ### delete_filter